build-on-aws/point-to-point-messaging-with-amazon-sqs/README.md

 ## Point-to-Point Messaging with Amazon SQS

-This is the companion repository for the tutorial Point-to-Point Messaging with Amazon SQS (URL pending).
+This is the companion repository for the tutorial [Point-to-Point Messaging with Amazon SQS](https://community.aws/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs).

 Cloning this repository is not required for the tutorial, but it provides branches with individual milestones for each step: